RazorPhaser/angular-tutorial/src/chapters/chapter06-reactive-forms.md

 Right now our solution does not handle any errors from the TodoService save call.
 Lets add in some error checking.

-1. We need to import the HttpErrorResponse class so that we can get at the Http error.
+1. We need to add the import for HttpErrorResponse class to the @angular/common/http import

     ```TypeScript
-    import { HttpErrorResponse } from '@angular/common/http';
+    import { HttpClient, HttpErrorResponse } from '@angular/common/http';
     ```

 1. We now need to create the errorMessage variable that is of type string in the Todocomponent class